younitydev/nagios-docker/README.md

 You can do that by creating a new service that task definition you've created before.

 Go to the Cluster menu in the ECS console and create a new fargate service for the task internface, and select auto assign Internet gateway to be able to pull the image.
 Go to the task definition running inside the server to get the public IP address to access the running service.

+## 6 - Convert .csv files to .cfg for Nagios.

+This a python script that uses the three .csv samples provided to create a .cfg.
+I used the provided samples to create the templates.

+To create from a new .cfg file copy the files, without headers, to ap.csv, sw.csv and si.csv in the csv directory.

+Change the site name in the script and run it, this will create the new configuration file:

+>  python3 convert_csv.py